5G-MAG/rt-5gms-application/fivegmag_5GMSdAwareApplication/Readme.md

 Call the following command in order to generate the `apk` bundles.

 ````
+cd fivegmag_5GMSdAwareApplication/
 ./gradlew assemble
 ````

-The resulting `apk` bundles can be found in `app/build/outputs/apk`.
+The resulting `apk` bundles can be found in `fivegmag_5GMSdAwareApplication/app/build/outputs/apk`.
 The debug build is located in `debug` folder the release build in the `release` folder.

 ## Install